stevekochscience/10-PRINT-C64-Assembly/README.md

 program using assembly language.
 Also known as "threadbare".
 See the book, http://10print.org/

+Everything I add is public domain.
+Licenses of all the other stuff confuses me.

 I am too new to all of this to write detailed instructions, but this is a rough outline of how to get it to work: